 In 1934, his collection was purchased by the city, and in 1938 the York Castle Museum opened to display the objects.
 A highlight of the museum on opening, and still a highlight today, is the recreated late Victorian street known as Kirkgate.
 This was a first of its kind in the UK, and is still popular with visitors today.

-There’s lots more to see in the museum, which is maze like and sprawling, and not laid out in any particularly logical order that we could discern.
+There’s lots more to see in the museum, which is maze-like and sprawling, and not laid out in any particularly logical order that we could discern.
 Exhibits include information on the prison, the Great War of 1914-1918, the Swinging Sixties, and fashion over the last 400 years.
 There is also a Victorian mill that is sometimes open to visitors.

 It’s a lot of fun with a lot to see and do, and you could easily spend 2 to 3 hours exploring.
 There’s a fee to visit, and you can see opening times and prices here.
+Also included on the York City Pass.

 Directly opposite from the York Castle Museum sitting atop a large mound is Clifford’s Tower.
 This was the keep of York’s original castle.